Health and Safety Compliance Doesn’t Have to Be Complicated

 Procedure for Employers

 Establish Clear Policies: Develop comprehensive policies outlining the procedure for post-incident drug and alcohol testing.
-Communicate these policies to all employees and ensure they understand their rights and responsibilities.
+Additionally, communicate these policies to all employees and ensure they understand their rights and responsibilities.

 Immediate Response: Following an incident, initiate testing promptly.
 While immediate testing is ideal, prioritize employees’ well-being, particularly if medical attention is required.